phil-opp/blog_os/blog/content/edition-2/posts/08-paging-introduction/index.md

 One main task of an operating system is to isolate programs from each other.
 Your web browser shouldn't be able to interfere with your text editor, for example.
 To achieve this goal, operating systems utilize hardware functionality to ensure that memory areas of one process are not accessible by other processes.
 There are different approaches depending on the hardware and the OS implementation.

-As an example, some ARM Cortex-M processors (used for embedded systems) have a [_Memory Protection Unit_] (MPU), which allows you to define a small number (i.e., 8) of memory regions with different access permissions (i.e., no access, read-only, read-write).
+As an example, some ARM Cortex-M processors (used for embedded systems) have a [_Memory Protection Unit_] (MPU), which allows you to define a small number (e.g., 8) of memory regions with different access permissions (e.g., no access, read-only, read-write).
 On each memory access, the MPU ensures that the address is in a region with correct access permissions and throws an exception otherwise.
 By changing the regions and access permissions on each process switch, the operating system can ensure that each process only accesses its own memory and thus isolates processes from each other.

 [_Memory Protection Unit_]: https://developer.arm.com/docs/ddi0337/e/memory-protection-unit/about-the-mpu